Isaac-SOL/CobaltCoreArchipelagoMod/README.md

 Click on an empty save (delete one if necessary), and you will be prompted for your connection info: hostname, port number, slot name and password.
 - Use the hostname and port number for the previous section.
-Your slot name will be CAT1 by default, but you can change it in the options.yaml file.
+Your slot name will be CAT1 by default, but you can change it in `Cobalt.Core.yaml`.
 If you didn't set a password you can leave it empty.
 - Press "Connect", and, if everything went right, you should be in the main menu.
 You are now connected and ready to start playing with other people!